bouvet-openlab/typescript-angular-workshop/README.md

 ### Features to implement

 1. Implemented as reference: Anyone can search for books by entering the book title or author.
 An empty search returns all books.
-2. Anyone can search for where in the library a book is located by the book's ID or name.
+2. Library Location should be listed in the Search results
 3. Admin can see a list of overdue rentals.
 4. Admin can check out a book for a customer by entering the book's ID and the customer's information.
 5. Admin can check in a book for a customer by entering the book's ID.